BWibo/3dcitydb-mkdocs/docs/citydb-tool/import_cityjson.md

 |:---------------------------|:------------------------------------------------ |:---------------|
 | `-m, --import-mode=<mode>` | Import mode: skip, terminate, delete, import_all | import_all     |

-skip -->        Duplicates in the input file are not imported into the database.
+skip:material-arrow-right: Duplicates in the input file are not imported into the database.

-terminate -->   Duplicates in the database are terminated before importing the input file.
+terminate :material-arrow-right: Duplicates in the database are terminated before importing the input file.

-delete -->      Duplicates in the database are deleted before importing the input file.
+delete :material-arrow-right: Duplicates in the database are deleted before importing the input file.

-import_all -->  All features from the input file are imported without checking for duplicates.
+import_all :material-arrow-right: All features from the input file are imported without checking for duplicates.

 ### Example